Newark Board of Education offers teachers the best of both worlds.

 Gina Onorevole-Lee, 4th Grade ELA

 We’ve built a school system that matches the innovation and diversity of our city.
-With more than 60 schools, Newark Public Schools empowers families to choose the right education for their children, while giving teachers the chance to find a school where they’ll thrive.
+With more than 60 schools, Newark Board of Education empowers families to choose the right education for their children, while giving teachers the chance to find a school where they’ll thrive.
 From world-class STEM and arts programs to early-college dual enrollment programs, we champion school models and innovative approaches to learning that give teachers the flexibility and support they need to meet students’ unique needs.

 Innovative.
 Collaborative.
 Diverse.